lunargravity/weather-app/README.md

 Open your browser and navigate to `http://localhost:3000`

+## Dependencies

 ## API Troubleshooting

 - If you do not write the city name correctly, it will not be able to find the location.
-- There is a limit to how many requests can be made.
+- There is a limit to how many requests can be made because of my api key free trial.
+If you want to make more requests, you can sign up for your own api keys and replace it in the code